-Product B

-meat content 65% of product weight. (minimum limit of 65% set by national legislation)
+Product B (DE): meat content 65% of product weight. (minimum limit of 65% set by national legislation)

-Will not be taken into account - The requirement of national legislation in this case cannot be considered to be an objective factor, since no legislation prevents the FBO to place on the market in all member states such product with at least that minimum percentage of a particular component that is required by national legislation in one member state.
+Will not be taken into account - The requirement of national legislation in this case cannot be considered to be an objective factor, since no legislation says that the percentage of this component must be identical in all products in each member state where the product is sold.